roninoss/create-expo-stack/README.md

 You can also use flags such as `--noInstall`, `--noGit`, and `--default` in order to customize your project.
 The CLI will attempt to automatically determine your package manager of choice but you can also pass in your preferred package manager via `--npm`, `--yarn`, `--pnpm`, or `--bun`.
 Roadmap coming soon...

 Software Mansion foundations are available from both the interactive prompt and non-interactive flags.
-Reanimated and Worklets are included by default; Gesture Handler and Screens are included automatically with navigation templates; SVG and Keyboard Controller can be added when your app needs them.
+Reanimated and Worklets are included by default; Gesture Handler and Screens are selected by default in the interactive prompt and included automatically with navigation templates; SVG and Keyboard Controller can be added when your app needs them.

 ## Usage